 When people think of a person with anorexia (or an eating disorder for that matter), they commonly picture a very emaciated person.
-However, there is a diagnosis called “Atypical Anorexia” that may affect people in not thin and even large bodies.
+However, a diagnosis called “Atypical Anorexia” affects people in not thin and even large bodies.
 Yes, you (or your teen) may have Atypical Anorexia: Anorexia in a Larger Body.
 Yes, anyone of any size can have an eating disorder!

 What is Atypical Anorexia Nervosa?

 Atypical Anorexia (AAN) was added to the Diagnostic and Statistical Manual (DSM-5) in 2013 as a type of Other Specified Feeding or Eating Disorder (OSFED).
 People diagnosed with AAN are described as follows: “All of the criteria for anorexia nervosa are met, except that despite significant weight loss, the individual’s weight is within or above the normal range.”
 Their weight may be low compared to a previous higher weight or according to where their body would be if they ate more sufficiently.